Isaac247/3rd-semester-assignment1/README.md

 ![img1](images/Shot0023.png)

-d) Insert index.html as the default root object
+d) Insert the name of the home page for the website  as the default root object

 ![img1](images/Shot0023.png)

-e} Click create distribution
+e} Click **create distribution**

 ![img1](images/Shot0025.png)

-F) Deployment is dependant on your internet speed butyou can track the progress
+F) Deployment is dependant on your internet speed but you can track the progress

 ![img1](images/Shot0027.png)

-g) When it is done it will show enabled as shown in the image below
+g) When it is done it will show ""enabled"" as shown in the image below

 ![img1](images/Shot0028.png)

-h) copy your distribution domain name and paste it on your browser.
+h) Copy your distribution domain name and paste it on your browser.
+You should see your web page

 ![img1](images/Shot0030.png)